 Infrastructure is a big-money business, and a stable one at that.
-Not only is Brookfield Infrastructure Partners generating more than $6 billion in revenue annually, nearly 95% of its cash flow is regulated or under contract, offering all but a guaranteed return.
+Not only is the company generating more than $6.5 billion in revenue annually, nearly 95% of its cash flow is regulated or under contract, offering all but a guaranteed return.

 As with others on this list, Brookfield Infrastructure Partners has largely outperformed the overall utility sector in terms of year-to-date growth.
-By November of 2020, the stock price had risen more than 50% and looks to be continuing on that trend.
+By June 2021, the stock price had risen more than 50% and looks to be continuing on that trend.

 Moreover, Brookfield Infrastructure Partners is consistently expanding, leading to consistent revenue growth.

-At the same time, the stock offers a dividend yield of 2.94%.
-While this is lower than the average utilities sector dividend yield, the lower dividend is ultimately the result of dramatic stock price appreciation, making it a compelling growth play that also pays dividends.
+At the same time, the stock offers a dividend yield of 1.80%.
+While this is lower than the average utilities sector dividend yield, the lower dividend is ultimately the result of dramatic share price appreciation, making it a compelling growth play that also pays dividends.

 As Brookfield Infrastructure Partners continues to benefit from previous investments made in utility-related infrastructure, while maintaining a focus on investing for future growth, the stock is likely to continue in the upward direction.